 Team Captain's Meeting

-Team Captain's Meeting ~ Two to choose from – Tuesday, August 6, 2013 or Thursday, August 8, 2013 – both will take place at 5:30 p.m. at the Habitat office – 3804-A Rainbow Dr., Rainbow City, just south of the RBC Library on the left.
-This meeting is required for team captains or a representative of your choosing.
-Important safety information will be discussed, your teams' race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the festival site to drop off items such as your tent – chairs, tables, decorations, etc. Click here to download a team roster that must be filled out before the Team Captain's Meeting.
+This meeting is required for all team captains or a representative of your choosing.
+You may attend either one of the two meetings.
+Both meetings will take place at 5:30 p.m. at the Habitat for Humanity office located at 3644 Rainbow Drive in Rainbow City, just north and next door to the Rainbow City Municipal Building.
+Important safety.
+Important safety information will be discussed, your teams' race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the festival site to drop off items such as your tent – chairs, tables, decorations, etc.

 What to wear for practice and race day